mattbator/ts2019/index.rst

 Credentials
 ...........

-The lab guides will explicitly share any unique credentials, the table
+The lab guides will explicitly share any unique credentials, the table below contains common credentials used throughout the labs:

 .. list-table::
   :widths: 33 33 33